MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/how-to-obtain-certificate-windows-server-and-operations-manager.md

       1. Provide a password to encrypt the certificate file at rest, select **Next**.
       1. Save the exported file and provide friendly name.
       1. Select **Next**, and **Finish**.
-      1. j.
-Locate the exported certificate file and inspect the icon for the file.
+      1. Locate the exported certificate file and inspect the icon for the file.
           1. If the icon contains a Key, then you must have the private key attached.
           1. If the icon does not contain a key, re-export the certificate with the private key as you need it for later use.
       1. Copy the exported file to the target machine.